score-technologies/score-predict/README.md

 ### Score Predict App

 We have developed a front-end to which acts as another miner, collecting predictions from fans using intuition rather than machine learning.
 Users can sign up and make their predictions on upcoming games.
-The consensus of preidcitons for each match becomes the submissions for it's single miner.
+The consensus of predictions for each match becomes the submissions for it's single miner.
 TAO rewards earned by the miner will be distrubited to the end users through a points program with weekly giveaways of vouchers and tech.

 To use the app, visit [app.scorepredict.io](https://app.scorepredict.io/)